-The article underscores the frustration the general public has with the whole thing: car insurance companies, the courts, the lawyers, and the occasional fakers that try to bring suit.
+The article underscores the frustration the public has with the complete thing: car insurance companies, the courts, the lawyers, and the occasional fakers that try to sue.

 Oh, one more thing worth mentioning.
 The article was published in Time over 45 years ago.

-Over 2300 years ago, the Egyptians published a civil code that was so large that it was broken into twelve books.
-People have been complaining about the legal system and the players in the legal system at least since then.
+Over 2300 years ago, the Egyptians published a civil code that was so large that they broke it into twelve books.
+People have been complaining about the legal system and the players in the legal system, at least since then.
 The system we had then and have now is fraught with frivolous lawsuits, plaintiffs getting compensation for pain and suffering that they did not incur, and defendants using their wealth and power to walk over the little guy and to avoid taking responsibility for the injuries they caused.

 Absent anarchy or the destruction of civilization, defects in the system will continue.
-We need to keep working to fine tune our judicial system to best achieve justice but no one – the parties or their car accident lawyers – on either side of the “V” is going to think justice is achieved in every case.
+We need to keep working to fine-tune our judicial system to best achieve justice, but no one – the parties or their car accident lawyers – on either side of the “V” will think we achieve justice in every case.